moshez/surface_saver/doc/quick-start.rst

        python -m surface_saver validate path/to/boxes.json

    This command will check all JSON files in the directories specified by ``boxes.json``.
+   The directories are assumed to be relative to the ``boxes.json`` file.

 Command-line Interface
 ----------------------